 Before BCG, McKinsey, and Bain, those who owned and ran businesses in America generally dismissed “strategy” as something for generals and political campaigns.

 The first management consultants changed that.
 As business became more complex and global in the 1960s and 1970s, consultancies brought cutting-edge methods of market research and data analysis — as well as access to academic and industry experts — to bear on the major challenges of business.
 They helped companies build more efficient supply chains, improve their product positioning, figure out which markets to exit and which to enter, and more.

 Those consultancies pioneered many of the major tools and frameworks companies still use today to develop corporate strategy: the 2×2 matrix, the Experience Curve, SWOT (Strengths, Weaknesses, Opportunities, Threats) diagrams, Porter’s Five Forces, and many more.

 As they found success, BCG, McKinsey, and Bain began hiring the brightest, most technical business school students they could find.
 The MBA became, for the first time, a truly respectable career choice.
 Between 1970 and 1995, the number of MBAs granted per year rose from 25,000 to 90,000.

-Today, nearly 200,000 students graduate with MBAs every year.
-The strategy industry is worth $250B, and the value of strategy is obvious to every company.
+Today, nearly 200,000 students graduate with MBAs every year in the US.
+The value of strategy is now obvious to every company.

 From one perspective, the position of management consulting as an industry has never seemed more secure.
 But just as their clients are always under threat from new players and technologies, consultants too are not immune to the forces of disruption.